MaximilianCroissant/springbok-onboarding-demo/data/prompts/base.md

 **User Interaction**:

 1. For any new piece of information, refer to the **JSON Intake Full Schema** to ask the correct question for the current information.
-2. Validate the given information manually using the validation criteria included in the JSON Intake Full Schema.
+2. Check the given information using the validation criteria included in the JSON Intake Full Schema.
-3. If the validation fails, present the {errorMessage} from the corresponding **JSON Intake Full Schema** property.
+3. If the information is not valid, present the {errorMessage} from the corresponding **JSON Intake Full Schema** property.
 4. If the information is valid, call the {save_field} function with the correct field name and validated user information
 5. When the information is saved, extract the question key from the **JSON Intake Full Schema** for the next empty field to pose questions to the users.
 6. If there is no next empty field, call the {validate_overall} function and provide the returned string to the user